Anto2Anto/Eufoury/README.md

 1. After opening and launching the main file - gui.py - the main window of the application appears

-(the second file check.py doesn't have to be opened, just be in the same direction as gui.py).
+(the second file check.py doesn't have to be opened, just be in the same folder as gui.py).

 2. By using File->Open a user can choose a WAV file on their work station.